 Details and Answers of Proposed Association Merger

-Please review the vote-related resources provided below.
-These resources include a merger document (pdf), leadership video and frequently asked questions.
+Below are vote-related resources including a merger document (pdf), leadership video and frequently asked questions.

 Below are answers to questions you may have: